Skip to main content

 Site Hierarchies

 The site hierarchy system defines how the organization is structured.
-For example, here is a small hierarchy representing the BYU organization:
+For example, here is a small hierarchy representing a subset of the BYU organization:

 Terms